 Hardigan et al. have pointed out that during preparation of microRNA (miRNA) samples for NGS, a specific problem frequently occurs; namely, formation of adapter dimer ligation products, which are only about 20–30 bases shorter than the miRNAs to be sequenced.
-These adapter dimer ligation products can dilute the ROIs and decrease NGS sensitivity.
+These adapter dimer ligation products can dilute the ROIs and impact NGS results.
 To address this known problem, Hardigan et al. adapted the DASH method specifically for depletion of these unwanted small RNA (smRNA) sequences .
 By removing adapter dimer ligation products, they improved quantitation of miRNA found at low levels in plasma or tissue samples.
 They termed their method miRNA and Adapter Dimer–DASH (MAD-DASH).

-Another method similar to DASH, CRISPR-mediated, Ultrasensitive detection of Target DNA-PCR (CUT-PCR), was developed by Lee et al. to clean up human plasma-derived DNA for liquid biopsy cancer detection .
+Another method similar to DASH, CRISPR-mediated, Ultrasensitive detection of Target DNA-PCR (CUT-PCR), was developed by Lee et al. to clean up human plasma-derived DNA for liquid biopsy cancer identification .
 These researchers reasoned that since circulating tumor DNA (ctDNA) can be found in human plasma, and is usually at much lower concentrations than normal circulating cell-free DNA (cfDNA), various Cas nucleases including S.p.
 Cas9 or F.n.
 Cas12a could be used to cleave and destroy cfDNA, leaving the ctDNA untouched.
 They focused on cleaving sequences in which the protospacer-adjacent motif (PAM) site was mutated in the ctDNA.

-The above methods of using CRISPR to deplete unwanted DNA sequences for downstream targeted NGS analysis demonstrate the great flexibility of CRISPR as a tool for research and medicine.
+The above methods of using CRISPR to deplete unwanted DNA sequences for downstream targeted NGS analysis show the range of flexibility of CRISPR as a tool for research and medicine.
 IDT can supply the guide RNA and the Cas enzymes needed for further research using CRISPR either for depletion of unwanted sequences or for many other applications.